-Characterizing an attack - I
+Modelling an attack - I

-Any attack can be described through six elements
+Any attack can be modelled through six attributes

 - 1. Precondition

 - rights on system objects

 - resources

 - competences and info

 - 2. Post condition

 - rights on system objects

-- 3. enabling vulns
+- 3. enabling vulns (component, vulnerabilities)

 - 4. actions to be executed

 - 5. success probability

 - 6. noise

-Characterizing an attack - II
+Modelling an attack - II

-- The attack post condition is the set of rights of the the attacker if the attack is successful - The postcondition always include the preconditon (monotone right acquisition) - The actions to be executed include - Human actions - Program execution - Fully automated attack = no human action is required - Noise = events that enable the detection of the attack
+- The attack post condition is the set of rights the attacker owns if the attack is successful - The postcondition always include the preconditon (monotone right acquisition) - The actions to be executed include - Human actions - Program execution - Fully automated attack = no human action is required - Noise = events that enable the detection of the attack